SanskarBajaj123/Emotion_Analyzer/README.md

 ## 📝 Overview

-**Emotion_Analyzer** is a powerful and intuitive full-stack web app that classifies the emotion expressed in a tweet into six categories: Happy, Sad, Angry, Fear, Surprise, and Disgust.
+**Emotion_Analyzer** is a powerful and intuitive full-stack web app that classifies the emotion expressed in a tweet into six categories: Happy, Sad, Angry, Fear, Surprise, and Joy.
 It leverages a **BiLSTM deep learning model**, trained on labeled Twitter data, and features a modern **React.js frontend** with a **Flask API** backend.
 The app is deployed on **Render** for real-time accessibility.

 ---